backstage/backstage/CONTRIBUTING.md

 ### Using VS Code?

-If you are using VS Code you can enable always signing your commits by setting the following in your `settings.json`:
+If you are using VS Code you can enable always signing your commits by setting the following in your `settings.json` file:

 ```json
 "git.alwaysSignOff": true,
 ```

-Or from the Settings UI look for the "Git: Always Sign Off" setting and check the "Controls the signoff flag for all commits" box
+Or from the Settings UI look for the "Git: Always Sign Off" setting and check the "Controls the signoff flag for all commits" box.

 ## API Reports